 Brain Bleach And all the pesky moral questions about who gets to prescribe it.

-Season 7's last five episodes introduced Caleb, the only villain in the series to rival Angelus in depravity.
+Complete Monster: Besides Angelus (see Buffy Verse), Season7'slastfiveepisodes introduced Caleb, the only villain in the series to rival Angelus in depravity.
 A defrocked priest turned Serial Killer of young women, Caleb uses the trust that people have in him to get closer to his victims, before torturing and killing them.
-In his first appearance he guts one of the Potential Slayers and leaves her at the side of the road, as a message for Buffy.
-He then kills another one of the girls during a battle, mangles the arm of another, and puts out Xander's eye, all while cracking bad jokes the entire time.
-He also coordinates the actions of the Bringers, organising the bombing of the Watcher Council's headquarters (resulting in most of their deaths), arranging the assaults on numerous Potentials, and trying to have Faith killed while she was in prison.
-A misogynisticsadist, who believes that all women are whores and deserve what he does to them, Caleb is The First Evil's right-hand man, and lives for the oncoming apocalypse, seeing the end of the world as a way to dispose of all those who do not share his mad religious convictions; he also gets a real kick out reenacting his murders with the shapeshifting First.
-Perhaps the most frightening thing about Caleb, however, is that he is entirely human, with nary a supernatural excuse, nor a Freudian Excuse, in sight.
+In his first appearance, he guts one of the Potential Slayers and leaves her at the side of the road, as a message for Buffy.
+He then kills another one of the girls during a battle, mangles the arm of another, and puts out Xander's eye, cracking bad jokes the entire time.
+He also coordinates the actions of the Bringers, organizing the bombing of the Watcher Council's headquarters (resulting in most of their deaths), arranging the assaults on numerous Potentials, and trying to have Faith killed while she was in prison.
+A misogynisticsadist, who believes that all women are whores and deserve what he does to them, Caleb is The First Evil's right-hand man, and lives for the oncoming apocalypse, seeing the end of the world as a way to dispose of all those who do not share his mad religious convictions.
+He also gets a real kick out reenacting his murders with the shape shifting First.
+Perhaps the most frightening thing about Caleb, however, is that he is human, with nary a supernatural excuse, nor a Freudian Excuse, in sight.

-Corrupt Politician: Alternatively Mayor Richard Wilkins III considers the demonic population of Sunnydale (who technically were there before the human population) to be his actual constituency, and the humans as just another service the town provides: Heat, Water, Power, and Food.
+Corrupt Politician: Mayor Richard Wilkins III could be considered one, but alternatively it could be considers the demonic population of Sunnydale (who technically were there before the human population) to be his actual constituency, and the humans as just another service the town provides: Heat, Water, Power, and Food.
 It's not his fault that humans fail to recognize their position as just another town-provided utility.

 Word of God states that Tara and Joyce Summers were given more prominent roles than originally intended largely because of this.